 The rhythmic pulse of Africa has been beating in the middle of a city on the edge of the Black Forest since 2001.
-Hence, the festival will celebrate its 20th anniversary this year!
 On the first weekend of August, Emmendingen will once again be the focus of African culture and, above all, the music of the continent.

 In addition to the various workshops and an extensive supporting program, the world bazaar and the street parade should not be missed this year.
 The African Music Festival Emmendingen, with its line-up of talented artistes and supporting activities, promises its fans an unforgettable experience.

 Expected bright sunshine will attract many visitors to the “MitAfrika” festival at the Chocolate Museum.
 Culinary and arts and crafts as well as many colourful colours and children’s attractions.
 Many participants may also take the opportunity to participate in the drum and dance workshops of Mama Afrika.

 11 – 12 August 2023/ Potsdam, Luisenplatz